Unparalleled Clinical Training

 The CCU is a fourteen-bed unit, where four junior residents and four interns work together under the supervision of two attending physicians and a cardiology fellow.
 Residents and interns learn how to manage patients requiring intra-aortic balloon pumps (IABP), pulmonary artery catheters, extracorporeal membrane oxygenation (ECMO), ventricular assist devices (VADs), and other advanced mechanical and medical life-support measures.
 The on-call CCU resident is also the “code resident,” and is responsible for directing the management of all cardiac arrests that occur on the hospital campus.

 The Allen ICU is a twelve-bed unit, where four interns are supervised by three senior residents and a critical care attending.
 Each day, one of the interns is the “board resident,” admitting new patients and directing rounds on those patients already in the ICU.
 The AICU offers interns an unprecedented level of responsibility and autonomy caring for critically ill patients.
 The senior residents on service operate in a fellow-like role, moderating discussions on rounds and advising the interns on management decisions.
-As a whole, we believe the Allen ICU experience is one of the most unique educational opportunities in our program.
+As a whole, we believe the Allen ICU experience is one of the unique educational opportunities in our program.

 On the solid oncology service, junior residents care for patients with solid-organ tumors and manage medical manifestations of either the tumor or its treatment and related complications, including neutropenic fever, spinal cord compression, malignant effusions, and more.